-- EYFS: using the developmental statements of the EYFS Development Matters Curriculum - Y1-6: using the school's Classroom Monitor assessment system. - Where pupils' attainment requires a more finely graded method of monitoring and tracking, the Pupil and School SEN Support Toolkit component
+- EYFS: using the developmental statements of the EYFS Development Matters Curriculum - Y1-6: Below, Working Towards, Age Related Expectation, Greater Depth - Where pupils' attainment requires a more finely graded method of monitoring and tracking, P levels are used from the Spring term of Y1. - Where appropriate, P levels are used to record and track the progress of pupils' personal social and emotional development.